sihensel/docs/arch-install.md

 ### Connect via ethernet (recommended)

-DHCP for ethernet connections is enabled by default, so just plug in the ethernet cable.
+DHCP for ethernet connections is enabled by default, so just plug in the ethernet cable.<br>
 If you require a static IP you need to state the IP adress and the netmask.

 ```sh